TerraformTestLab/HelloS3/README.md

-Here’s a simple and engaging README.md for a repository that contains Terraform configuration for creating an S3 bucket:

 # Terraform Configuration for S3 Bucket Deployment 🪣

 This repository contains Terraform configuration to create an **AWS S3 bucket**.
 The configuration is flexible, allowing you to define bucket properties such as versioning, access control, and encryption. 🛠️